Why LLMs might actually lead to AGI

 Where this leaves us

-Thanks to intellectual elites prophesysing increasing tensions between countries, it seems that the world’s powers (US, China) are in a full-throttle race to build datacenters and power plants.
+The world’s two superpowers are in a full-throttle arms race to build datacenters and power plants.
 That’s the energy constraint.

 As long as speed and energy are progressing, we are getting closer to AGI.
-Simple as that.
+In other words, LLMs might lead to AGI.

-Thanks to Masha Stroganova and John Carpenter for reading drafts of this.
+Thanks to Masha Stroganova and John Carpenter for reading drafts.

 Notes:

-- Essays you can read about AI predictions:
+2. Essays you should read about AI predictions: